 There must be 100% policy change: in all developed worlds, especially in the west, the energy sector works because the governments aren’t responsible for managing it.
 True independence of the energy sector is the only way the energy crisis in Sub-Saharan Africa can be dealt with.
 It’s time African leaders realize that in spite of sovereignty, no nation is purely independent.
 One of the major energy suppliers in United Kingdom is EDF, yet, a French company.

-Decentralization of the energy sector isn’t an only solution; privatization also, isn’t an only solution.
+Decentralization of the energy sector isn’t the only solution; privatization also, isn’t the only solution.
 The solution is enclosed in a combination of decentralization, privatization and competition.
 A monopolistic privatization will bring us back to the same quagmire as there wouldn’t be a chance for price wars.
 With competitions, the various companies involved will strive to provide the best services which will in turn be to customers’ advantage, while at the same time, ensuring constant supply.
 Anyone who provides interrupted supply or poor customer service is automatically knocked out by the forces of demand and supply.
 With this, the government will be at peace because her people are being taken care of.

 The lack of the will to make good energy policy decisions is the number one cause of the asphyxiation of African businesses because in every economy, power is the generating factor.

-Initiating energy regulatory authorities: in spite of the government taking its hands off the management of the energy sector, it must, if not already in existence, set up regulatory authorities with the mandate to issue licenses to energy firms, protect the interests of existing and future consumers, protect the public from dangers, look into outrageous pricing, and so much more as it concerns all stake holders.
+Initiating energy regulatory authorities: in spite of the government taking its hands off the management of the energy sector, it must, if not already in existence, set up regulatory authorities with the mandate to issue licenses to energy firms, protect the interests of existing and future consumers, protect the public from dangers, look into outrageous pricing, and so much more as it concerns all stakeholders.
 Federal Energy Regulatory Commission is the authority responsible for the United State’s transmission and wholesale of electricity and natural gas in interstate commerce, and regulates the transportation of oil by pipeline also in interstate commerce.
 In United Kingdom, the regulatory authority is OFGEM.
 With these types of institutions, the energy sector works valuably well without hitches.

 Looking into renewable energy: renewable energy is obtained from natural sources such as the sun, wind, water and biomass.
 There are none of these resources that Africa doesn’t have in abundance, especially the sun.
 Why should we suffer in the dark and be recessive in development when we have in excess what should catalyze our growth?
 The benefits of using renewable energy are immense; apart from the technological installations which are a bit expensive, every other resource required is cheap and readily available.
 In spite of the installation costs, on a long run, it is far cheaper than using the national grid.